The Holographic Nature

 Holomentation would provide a method for strong, coherent thought, through the increase in steady-state, reference beam brain amplitude.
 This then, in turn, would work to not only correctly match the incoming thoughts and experiences through establishing the proper ratios, but also reinforce positive experiences, and cancel out negative ones.
 Automatically.

 It is, however, beyond the scope of a single web page to convey much more detail than is provided herein.
 Only one singular aspect of the whole is presented, and there are many other holographic metaphors that can be applied, such as polarization, spatial filtering (mind-noise attenuation), and more.
 Currently as online notes and ideas, this is being built upon many decades of work and observations in holography.
-I continue to build-out and refine.
+I will continue to build-out and refine, and this information is current as of 18 June 2015.

 Future Thought will be Spatial, not Linear